-As if Princeton has not always been incredibly hard to get into, its admissions rate for the class of 2022 (starting this fall of 2018) is historically low.
+As if Princeton has not always been incredibly hard to get into, its admissions rate for the class of 2023 (who started in Fall 2019) is particularly low.

-According to Dean of Admissions Janet Lavin Rapelye, “The admission committee was impressed with the superb academic accomplishments of these admitted students… They will bring extraordinary talents, ideas, backgrounds and beliefs to our community.”
+Last year (in regards to the class of 2022), Dean of Admissions Janet Lavin Rapelye stated, “The admission committee was impressed with the superb academic accomplishments of these admitted students… They will bring extraordinary talents, ideas, backgrounds and beliefs to our community.”

 She also added, “We had to make difficult decisions this year given the strength and depth of the applicant pool.
 As we do every year, the admission staff conducted a holistic review of each applicant’s academic, personal and extracurricular performance.
 We could not admit all the qualified candidates.”